glovebx/local-twitter/README.md

 # local_twitter
-read tweets on android device without twitter
+read your favorite tweets on android device with a twitter-like app. still in progress.